 loan options to help you pay for college, save money, and avoid graduating with debt.

-This year’s rates are tracking around 1.25 percentage points higher than the rates we saw last year.
-The rates for the 2021-22 academic year were 3.73% for Direct Loans and 6.28% for parent PLUS loans.
-Rates have been going up over the past two years since they plummeted during the early outbreak of the COVID-19 pandemic.
-This means it will be more expensive to borrow for students and parents, but it’s a return to normal rates like we saw before COVID-19, so there’s no reason to panic.
+This year’s student loan interest rates have increased by about about 0.5 percentage points over the rates for the 2022-23 academic year, and they represent an increase of about 1.8 percentage points compared to the rates two years ago.
+Rates have been going up over the past couple of years after plummeting during the early outbreak of the COVID-19 pandemic.
+This means it will be more expensive for students and parents to borrow, but there is no reason to panic.
+The latest numbers represent a return to normal rates that we typically saw before COVID-19.

 How Exactly Are Student Loan Interest Rates Determined?